Safe-DS/Library/docs/tutorials/machine_learning.md

 As we can see, a [LinearRegression][safeds.ml.regression.LinearRegression]-object is created.

-In safe-DS machine learning models are separated in different classes where the different fit and predictions methods are implemented for the given machine learning model.
+In Safe-DS machine learning models are separated in different classes where the different fit and predictions methods are implemented for the given machine learning model.

 ## Predicting new values